novan-ve/webserv/README.md

 ![CI](https://github.com/novan-ve/webserv/workflows/CI/badge.svg)

 Fully functional webserver from scratch written in C++, based on nginx.
-Supports GET, POST, PUT and HEAD.

-Compliant with the norms for HTTP described in RFC 7230-7235.
+Compliant with the norms described for HTTP in RFC 7230-7235.

 ## Webserver features